Debt Management Plan advice

 Debt Management Plan Key Facts

 If you proceed with a debt management plan fees will apply.
 Click Here for further details about the fees and the work which will be conducted by our featured DMP companies will carry out.
 A debt management plan may lead to an increase in the overall amount repayable.
 If you change your mind about commencing a DMP with one of our featured companies you will have 7 or 14 days to cancel.
 Your ability to obtain further credit will be affected.
 Click Here for further details.
-The Insolvency Service produces a guide to personal debt solutions which explains the various debt solution options.
-You can read it here: In Debt?
-Dealing With Your Creditors .
+The official insolvency services in different parts of the UK produce neutral guides to personal debt solutions that are applicable there – you can review them at:England & Wales; Scotland, Northern Ireland.
+The Money Advice Service can connect you to sources of free debt advice and free debt adjusting services.
 Calls to our 0800 “freephone” number from mobile phones and some networks may be charged.
-We are happy to call you back if you request us to do so.
+We are happy to call you back if you request us to do so..